ViaVersion/ViaLoader/README.md

 Now you should have a working protocol translator implementation in your project.

+## Configuring the protocol translation
+To change the protocol translation settings/features you can look into the ViaProtocolHack folder.
+You can find 5 config files there depending on the platforms loaded:
+- viaversion.yml (ViaVersion)
+- config.yml (ViaBackwards)
+- viarewind.yml (ViaRewind)
+- vialegacy.yml (ViaLegacy)
+- viabedrock.yml (ViaBedrock)

 ## Contact
 If you encounter any issues, please report them on the [issue tracker](https://github.com/RaphiMC/ViaProtocolHack/issues).